-In addition to the project presentation at FLASH, all SLHS PhD students are strongly encouraged to present their research at the UTD-Callier Promotion of Academic and Clinical Excellence (PACE) poster session and other department, school, or university research events every year to develop skills delivering presentations to diverse audiences.
+In addition to the project presentation at FLASH, all PhD students in the Speech, Language and Hearing Sciences track are strongly encouraged to present their research at the UTD-Callier Promotion of Academic and Clinical Excellence (PACE) poster session and other department, school, or university research events every year to develop skills delivering presentations to diverse audiences.
 Presenting at state, national, and international conferences is also highly encouraged for both networking and dissemination purposes and should be discussed with mentors on an ongoing basis.